dondxniel/dondxniel/README.md

 - 🌱 I’m currently learning go, you might see some stuff about that among my public repos (or not - for private projects).
 - 👯 I’m looking to collaborate on opensource projects that are related to making software engineering logic easier for software developers in a way that doesn't impose on the developers' design philosophy.
 - 👨🏾‍💻 I'm also interested in projects that involve or use USSD technology, to any degree, as I am looking to increase my knowledge base on it's intricasies and hidden advantages over traditional communication protocols.
-- ✍🏽 You can check my blog at [dondaniel.hashnode.dev](https://dondaniel.hashnode.dev)
+- ✍🏽 You can check my blog at [dondaniel.hashnode.dev](https://dondaniel.hashnode.dev), not much there; just random blogging attempts.